Frequently Asked Questions

 Immediately contact F&A and inform them that you have an unexpected transaction on your PCard.
 Additionally, please visit the Procurement Card Forms webpage and download the “Statement of Disputed Items.”
 After the form has been completed, please submit it to F&A so that a formal dispute can be filed with Bank of America.
 Most disputes are resolved within 30‐60 days.
 Please remind your approver to note in the comments field that the transaction is in dispute.
 This will alert the PCard team as to why the charge has not been approved, and it will avoid a suspension related to unapproved charges.

-I accidently charged a personal expense to my UCF PCard, what do I do next?
+I accidentally charged a personal expense to my UCF PCard, what do I do next?

 How do I determine if my purchase is considered tagable?